jheiss/chbs/README.md

 Running chbs with no options will be sufficient in most cases.

+    $ chbs
+    feeding-escape-toward-accused

 You can try decreasing the max rank, -R 1000 for example, to get more common words and thus more easily remembered passwords.
-You can also have chbs generate a bunch of passwords, -c 20 for example, and pick one that you like.
+You can also have chbs generate a bunch of passwords, -c 5 for example, and pick one that you like.

+    $ chbs -R 1000 -c 5
+    used-pretty-cause-done
+    together-words-walk-understand
+    beth-crazy-started-head
+    swear-child-asked-promise
+    finally-message-family-trouble

+Here's the full usage message:

     Usage: chbs [options]
       -C, --corpus=CORPUS      Corpus of words